Educational Pest Index

 Prevention

-Inspect property in early spring for small developing nests
+Inspect roof soffits and eaves early in spring for new nests

 Full Stinging Insects Guide